Hadiza Bala Usman: Public sector

 In 2015, following his election, Governor Nasir Ahmad el-Rufai appointed her as Chief of Staff to the Governor of Kaduna State, thus becoming the first female to hold that position.
 She was appointed as the managing director of Nigerian Ports Authority (NPA) in July 2016 by President Muhammadu Buhari.
 Her appointment generated a lot of controversies as many saw her nomination as ethnically based and questioned her qualification for the specific role.
 On May 6, 2021, President Muhammadu Buhari approved her suspension as the managing director of Nigerian Ports Authority (NPA).
 Usman, who was recently re-appointed for second term, was suspended following a public spate with then transport minister Rotimi Amaechi.
 She was the Deputy Director-General Administration of the Tinubu/Shettima APC Presidential Campaign Council for the 2023 presidential election.

 Her book, Stepping on Toes: My Odyssey at Nigerian Ports Authority, was published by TheCable Books in April 2023.

 In June 2023, she was appointed Special Adviser to the President on Policy Coordination by Bola Ahmed Tinubu.

 Personal life

 Usman was married to economic analyst Tanimu Yakubu Kurfi, who served under the former (late) President Umaru Musa Yar'adua as economic adviser.
-Together they have two boys.
+Together they have two boys..
+She is currently married to Shehu Dikko, the chairman of National sports commission (NSC) in Nigeria.